senemyalin/Data-Mining/README.md

 Subjectivity: How subjective, or opinionated a word is.
 0 is fact. +1 is very much an opinion.

 4-We plotted these results

+2.3.2 Rate Analysis

+1-We took the average of product rates that have the same brand and assigned them to that brand, so we found the average number of rate a brand gets.
+2-We grouped overall according to brand then plotted as bar chart.

+2.3.3 Results

+When we compare two plotting results, saw that brands are generally positive on first plotting and these brands got 5 point for overall on second plotting, so our analysis is consistent.